Olympique Lyonnais: Jean-Michel Aulas' presidency (1987–2023)

-OL has begun investment in sports outside of football.
-OL operates an esports team in China, and in 2019 purchased a minority stake in the local ASVEL basketball club, specifically purchasing a 25% interest in ASVEL's men's side and a 10% interest in the women's side.

-More recently, OL announced in December 2019 that it would buy an 89.5% stake in the U.S. National Women's Soccer League team known at the time as Reign FC.
+Lyon began investment in sports outside of football, operating an esports team in China, and in 2019 purchased a minority stake in the local ASVEL basketball club, specifically purchasing a 25% interest in ASVEL's men's side and a 10% interest in the women's side.
+The club later announced in December of the same year that it would buy an 89.5% stake in the U.S. National Women's Soccer League team known at the time as Reign FC.
 The purchase closed in January 2020 following approval of the NWSL board.
-Several weeks later, OL announced the rebranding of Reign FC as OL Reign.
+Several weeks later, the rebranding of Reign FC as OL Reign was announced.

 In the 2019–20 season, Lyon suffered a poor start to the season, and ended the season in seventh place, as the league was cancelled due to the coronavirus outbreak.
 Lyon also reached the final of the Coupe de la Ligue, however, they eventually lost to Paris Saint-Germain 6–5 on penalties.
 Ultimately, this meant that Lyon failed to qualify for European competition for the first time in 24 years.
 In the Champions League, Lyon were more successful, defeating Juventus in the round of 16 and Manchester City in the quarter-final to reach the semi-finals for the first time in 10 years.
 However, they eventually lost 3–0 in the semi-final to Bayern Munich, eliminating Lyon from the competition.
+Two seasons later, Lyon competed in the 2021–22 Europa League season, eventually being knocked out of the competition in the quarter-finals by West Ham 4–1 on aggregate.

+On 8 May 2023, after 36 years of presidency, Aulas announced he would be stepping down as president of Olympique Lyonnais, having sold the club to American businessman John Textor in December 2022.